pimlott/rlwrap-jdb/README.md

     Options:
       --breakpoints-file F  File containing breakpoints for completion;
                             generate with list-java-breakpoints.
+      --main-class C        The main class to debug.
+This is not essential, and rlwrap-jdb can often figure it out itself.

     RLWRAP-OPTs must be specified ofter OPTs, and are passed to rlwrap.
-Some rlwrap options are given defaults:
+Default rlwrap options:
       --command-name jdb
       --break-chars :
       --histsize 5000
+      --wait-before-prompt -40

 Within jdb, you can use use all normal commands with history and command-line editing.
-In addition, rlwrap-jdb adds these aliases:
+In addition, rlwrap-jdb adds these aliases (also in the on-line help):

-    h               help (displays in a pager)
-    b <breakpoint>  stop in or stop at, depending on <breakpoint> syntax b               clear (list breakpoints)
-    B               clear (list or delete breakpoints)
-    r               run
-    n               next
-    s               step
-    r               step up
-    c               cont
-    p               print
+    b <class id>.<method>[(argument_type,...)]
+                              -- set a breakpoint in a method b <class id>:<line>       -- set a breakpoint at a line b                         -- set a breakpoint at the current line d <breakpoint>            -- clear a breakpoint in a method or at a line B <breakpoint>            -- clear a breakpoint in a method or at a line s                         -- step (starts VM if not running) r                         -- step up
+    n                         -- next (starts VM if not running) c                         -- cont (starts VM if not running) p <expr>                  -- print
-    d               dump
+    x <expr>                  -- dump
-    bt              where
+    bt                        -- where
+    T                         -- where
-    l               list
+    l [line number|method]    -- list
+    h                         -- help
-    q               quit
+    q                         -- quit

+    Hit return to repeat the last next, step, step up, or cont.

-Generally, the aliases are inspired by `gdb`, with some influence from Perl's debugger.
+The aliases are inspired by `gdb` and the Perl debugger.

-If you just hit return, the last `next`, `step`, `step up` or `cont` command is repeated.

 Breakpoint completion
 ---------------------